Discounted rates are available for groups of adults and kids of all ages.

 Learn the art and fun of classic social English dancing from the 18th century.
 No experience necessary, just bring your dancing shoes.

-SOLD OUT - Join us for a special St. Patrick’s Day Tavern Concert performed by Irish Stout!
-This indoor concert series will take place in the restored Guyon Tavern, located on Richmond Road.
-The Tavern boasts a wood-burning stove, flickering candles, live music and the true feel of a 19th century saloon.
-Beverage options harken back to the period and include hot spiced apple cider, scratch made mulled wine, as well as a refreshing selection of beers.
+This indoor winter concert series takes place in the Guyon Tavern, located on Richmond Road.
+The Tavern boasts a wood-burning stove, flickering candles, live music, and the true feel of a 19th century saloon.
+Beverage options harken back to the period and include hot spiced apple cider, homemade mulled wine, as well as a refreshing selection of beers.